Kendrick Adams

-Kendrick Adams (born November 3, 1988) is a former American football defensive end.
-He was signed by the Jacksonville Jaguars as an undrafted free agent after 2012 NFL Draft.
+Kendrick Adams (born November 3, 1988) is an American former football defensive end.
+He was signed by the Jacksonville Jaguars as an undrafted free agent after 2012 NFL draft.
 He played college football at Louisiana State University.

 He also played for the Tampa Bay Buccaneers, Detroit Lions, Cleveland Browns and Tennessee Titans.

 Professional career

 Jacksonville Jaguars

 On April 30, 2012, it was announced that Adams signed with the Jacksonville Jaguars as an undrafted free agent.
 He was waived on September 1, 2012.

 Tampa Bay Buccaneers

 On September 27, 2012, he was signed to the practice squad by the Tampa Bay Buccaneers.
 On October 11, 2012, he was released in order to re-sign LB Markus White.